 Ronald Hergert

-Ronald (Ron) Hergert was born Oct.
-25, 1943 in Portland to Elias and Lydia Hergert, the third of five children.
-His grandparents, Elisas and Mary Hergert, emigrated to the United States from Brunnental, Russia in 1907.
+Ronald (Ron) Hergert was born in Portland on October 25, 1943, to Elias and Lydia Hergert, the third of five children.
+His grandparents, Elisas and Mary Hergert, immigrated to the United States from Brunnental, Russia, in 1907.
 The elder Elias Hergert was a pastor of the St. Pauls Evangelical and Reformed Church, founded by his brother Jacob Hergert.

 Ron attended Jefferson High School, where he lettered in three sports.
-In 1960, he was the first recipient of the Scholar Athlete Award.
-Ron was a Second-Team All-State Football Quarterback; First Team All-PIL Quarterback and Defensive Back; PIL MVP; PIL scoring leader with 63 points.
-As a baseball player he earned Second Team All-PIL Baseball Team honors as catcher and was a member of the State-Metro All-Star team.
+In 1960, he was the first recipient of the Scholar-Athlete Award.
+Ron was a Second-Team All-State Football Quarterback, First-Team All-Portland Interscholastic League (PIL) Quarterback and Defensive Back, PIL MVP, and PIL scoring leader with 63 points.
+He earned Second Team All-PIL Baseball Team honors as a catcher.
+He was also selected as a member of the State-Metro All-Star team.
 He was also First Team All-PIL Basketball team.
 Ron was inducted into the Portland Interscholastic League (PIL) Hall of Fame.

 Ron's brother, Mick Hergert, was also a standout athlete at Jefferson.